 The range of models of your particular item will most likely be pretty limited, and only the more basic models.

 There will be more forms to fill out with the supplier for Medicare.

 With the prescription from a Medicare-enrolled doctor, Medicare part B will cover 80% of the Medicare-approved price for your item.

-You, or your loved one, will usually pay the Medicare 20% co-payment of the Medicare-approved price of the item (unless you have supplemental insurance which covers co-pays), if you used a Medicare-enrolled “participating” supplier who accepts assignment.
+You, or your loved one, will usually pay the Medicare 20% co-payment of the Medicare-approved price of the item (unless you have supplemental insurance which covers your co-pay), if you used a Medicare-enrolled “participating” supplier who accepts assignment.

 There will also be your Medicare deductible to pay, if it hasn’t already been met for the year in question.

 Medicare will either purchase or rent DME

-For smaller less expensive items Medicare will usually purchase them.
+For smaller, less expensive items, Medicare will typically purchase them.

 If you chose a Medicare-enrolled “participating” supplier who accepts “assignment” there will only be a monthly co-payment of 20% of the Medicare-approved rental price, and again the deductible if it has not been met.